 You can also apply for the Certificate of Clinical Competency in Speech-Language Pathology (CCC-SLP) upon passing the SLP exam.
 Although not a requirement for licensure in Washington, many SLPs pursue this designation because it displays an advanced level of competency in the profession.

-If you earn your CCC-SLP before applying for your Washington State SLP license, you can submit your credential to the Board in lieu of other documentation required with your application.
+If you earn your CCC-SLP before applying for your Washington State SLP license, you can facilitate the application process by submitting your credential to the Board in lieu of other documentation.

-To apply for the CCC-SLP, complete the Application for the CCC-SLP and send it to ASHA with your graduate transcript, the SLP Clinical Fellowship Report and Rating Form.
+You will apply for the CCC-SLP through ASHA.
+You must provide them with your graduate transcript, the SLP Clinical Fellowship Report and Rating Form.
 Praxis will send your exam results to ASHA directly.

 Step 4.
 Become Licensed and Begin Your Career as a Licensed Speech-Language Pathologist in Washington